php-censor/php-censor/docs/en/logging.md

 Basics
 ======

-The phpci codebase makes use of the [psr3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) logging standard.
+The PHP Censor codebase makes use of the [PSR3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) logging standard.
 By default we use [Monolog](https://github.com/Seldaek/monolog) to handle the actual work implementing this standard.

 How to Setup Logging (For people running a PHP Censor instance)
 ===============================================================